LLNL/merlin/docs/source/modules/introduction.rst

-Many asynchronous task and workflow systems exist, but the majority are focused around this microservices model, where a system is set up (and managed) by experts that build a single workflow that gets tested and hardened and exists as a service for their users (e.g. an event on a website triggers a discrete set of tasks.)
+Many asynchronous task and workflow systems exist, but the majority are focused around this microservices model, where a system is set up (and managed) by experts that build a single workflow.
+This static workflow gets tested and hardened and exists as a service for their users (e.g. an event on a website triggers a discrete set of tasks).
 HPC, and in particular *scientific* HPC brings its own set of challenges that make a direct application of microservices to HPC workflows challenging.

-These challenges include:
+.. list-table:: Challenges for bringing microservices to scientific HPC Workflows
+  :widths: 50 50
+  :header-rows: 1

+  * - Challenge
+    - Requirement
-- Workflows can change from day-to-day as researchers explore new simulations, configurations, and questions.
+  * - Workflows can change from day-to-day as researchers explore new simulations, configurations, and questions.
-  *Workflows need to be dynamic, not static.*
+    - *Workflows need to be dynamic, not static.*
-- Workflow components are usually different executables, pre- and post-processing scripts and data aggregation steps written in different languages.
+  * - Workflow components are usually different executables, pre- and post-processing scripts and data aggregation steps written in different languages.
-  *Workflows need to intuitively support multiple languages.*
+    - *Workflows need to intuitively support multiple languages.*
-- These components often need command-line-level control of task instructions.
+  * - These components often need command-line-level control of task instructions.
-  *Workflows need to support shell syntax and environment variables.*
+    - *Workflows need to support shell syntax and environment variables.*
-- They frequently require calls to a batch system scheduler for parallel job execution.
+  * - Components frequently require calls to a batch system scheduler for parallel job execution.
-  *Workflows need a natural way to launch parallel jobs that use more resources then a single worker.*
+    - *Workflows need a natural way to launch parallel jobs that use more resources then a single worker.*
-- Tasks can independently create large quantities of data.
+  * - Tasks can independently create large quantities of data.
-  *Dataflow models could be bottlenecks.
+    - *Dataflow models could be bottlenecks.
 Workflows should take advantage of parallel file systems.*
-- HPC systems (in particular leadership class machines) can experience unforeseen outages. *Workflows need to be able to restart, retry and rerun failed steps without needing to run the entire workflow.*
+  * - HPC systems (in particular leadership class machines) can experience unforeseen outages.
+    - *Workflows need to be able to restart, retry and rerun failed steps without needing to run the entire workflow.*

+Merlin was built specifically to address the challenges of porting microservices to HPC simualtions.

 So what exactly does Merlin do?
 +++++++++++++++++++++++++++++++